bashrc-real/Codearchive/cpp/binarySearch.md

 # Binary Search

 **Problem Statement**:Given a sorted array, you have to tell whether an element lies in the array or not.
-Binary search is a technique which utilizes the additional information about the ordering of the elements to reduce the number of elements that needs to be compared with the target element, by recursively dividing the array into smaller ranges(half of the range in previous step) till we get an empty range.
+Binary search is a technique which utilizes the additional information about the ordering of the elements to reduce the number of comparisons with the target element, by recursively dividing the array into smaller ranges(half of the range in previous step) till we get an empty range or we find the `search key`.

 pseudo-code.
 ```